Key performance indicators (KPIs) help measure the impact of marketing in an organization.

 This gives you tremendous insights into the quality of your lead generation efforts.

-If users aren’t engaging with your email content you need to take a closer look at your lead gen campaigns.
+If users aren’t engaging with your email content you need to take a closer look at your lead gen campaigns or use better email newsletter templates.

 You can also run the report Acquisition > Campaigns > Organic Keywords but you get jammed up by the (not provided) data.